Souptik2001/wordpress.setup/README.md

 After creating a site:
 - Your site will have a username and password(both same) of - `admin`.
 - And the database name will be `wordpress`.
 And the username will be `wordpress` and password will be also `wordpress`.
+After creating a site with VIP template:
+- Your site will have a username and password(both same) of - `sadmin`.
+- The database name, username and password will be the same as above.

 ## Steps to set-up: